-1. Progress Phase

-Within 120 days of notification of a reservation of LIHTCs the Applicant must complete all requirements listed in Appendix A; Progress Phase Requirements.
-Extensions to the deadline may be granted.
+- 1. Progress Phase Requirements (applicable to 9% LIHTC projects only) Within 120 days of notification of a reservation of LIHTCs the Applicant must complete and submit all requirements listed in Appendix A Progress Phase Requirements.
+Upon request, extensions to the deadline may be granted at the sole discretion of the Authority. - 2.
+Carryover Allocation Requirements (applicable to 9% LIHTC projects only) Projects that will not be placed in service by December 31 of the year in which their reservation of LIHTCs became effective must complete and submit the items listed in Appendix B Carryover Allocation Requirements by October 1, of that same year.

-2. Allocation Phase

-Projects that will not be placed in service by December 31, 2018, must complete the items listed in Appendix B; Carryover Allocation Requirements by October 1, 2018.
-At project completion, the Applicant must submit the items listed in Appendix C; Final Allocation Requirements.

-3. Cost Certifications
+A cost certification is required for the carryover allocation (10% expenditure certification).
+The cost certification must be completed by a professional CPA in accordance with generally accepted auditing standards and IRC 42.

+3. Final Allocation Requirements

-Cost certifications are required for both the carryover allocation (i.e. the 10% expenditure certification) and for a final allocation.
-The cost certifications must incorporate a professional CPA audit in accordance with generally accepted auditing standards and IRC 42.
+At project completion, the Applicant must complete and submit the items listed in Appendix C Final Allocation Requirements.
+Cost certifications are required for a final allocation.
+The cost certification must incorporate a professional CPA audit in accordance with generally accepted auditing standards and IRC 42.
 The line items used in the certification must correspond with the Authority's application spreadsheet.
-The certification must include sources as well as uses of funds.
+The certification must include all sources and uses of funds.